Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important changes
 * Trainer steps are now counted per-Agent, not per-environment as in previous versions.
 For instance, if you have 10 Agents in the scene, 20 environment steps now corresponds to 200 steps as printed in the terminal and in Tensorboard.
+* Curriculum config files are now YAML formatted and all curricula for a training run are combined into a single file.
+* The `--num-runs` command-line option has been removed.

 ### Steps to Migrate
 * Multiply `max_steps` and `summary_steps` in your `trainer_config.yaml` by the number of Agents in the scene.
+* Combine curriculum configs into a single file.
+See [the WallJump curricula](../config/curricula/wall_jump.yaml) for an example of the new curriculum config format.

 ## Migrating from ML-Agents toolkit v0.12.0 to v0.13.0